Duke Hollow Stewardship Area

 Taking Control

-Work on removing invasive plants began with periodic efforts around the homesite in the 1990s but has increased to a year-round effort by Ray Barbehenn (a retired ecologist).
+Work on removing invasive plants began with periodic efforts around the homesite in the 1990s, but has increased to a year-round effort by Ray Barbehenn (a retired ecologist).
 Effective strategies to control most of the weeds have been worked out.
 Primarily, this has involved cutting plants below ground level with loppers to eliminate re-sprouting.
 Seasonal priorities have been based on eradicating plants before they produce fruit.
 With the more recent invasion of species such as Japanese stiltgrass, small amounts of herbicides have been required.
-Extensive thicket-clearing has allowed people to efficiently search through the forest to defend the area from recolonization by invasive plants.
+Opening up the extensive thickets has allowed people to search through the forest efficiently, which has been essential for defending a large area from recolonization by invasive plants.
+Finally, with work expanding out onto the neighboring properties, the sources of seed being brought into DH by birds have been greatly reduced.

 Next